Ko tō mātou tirohanga matara | Our vision

 Steve Edwards, Evaluation Associates | Te Huinga Kākākura Mātauranga

 Steve Edwards has a range of roles across the Grow Waitaha project.
-He leads the Pathways impact area and is a member of the Deciding and Puaka groups.
+He leads the Pathways impact area and is a member of the Puaka governance group.
 In addition, he helps allocate support for schools undergoing ‘build projects’.
 He has also supported schools to develop and/or review their education brief documentation.